jschless/jschless.github.io/books.md

 layout: book
 ---

-# Recommendations by Category

-## Literature

-- Journey to the End of the Night by Louis-Ferdinand Celine
-- One Hundred Years of Solitude by Gabriel Garcia Marquez
-- The Trial by Franz Kafka
-- In the First Circle by Alexander Solzhenitzyn
-- Crime and Punishment by Fyodor Dostoevsky
-- The Count of Monte Cristo by Alexandre Dumas

-## Modern Fiction

-- The Plot Against America by Philip Roth
-- Pachinko by Min Jin Lee
-- A Man Called Ove by Fredrik Bachman
-- The Goldfinch by Donna Tartt

-## Nonfiction

-- Dignity by Chris Arnade
-- Bobos in Paradise by David Brooks
-- The Road to Wigan Pier by George Orwell
-- Tribe by Sebastian Junger
-- The Rational Optimist by Matt Ridley

-## Philosophy

-- Meditations by Marcus Aurelius
-- To Save Everything, Click Here by Evgeny Morozov
-- Emile by Jean-Jacques Rousseau

 # Book Log

 I've been keeping a running log of books over the past few years or so.
 I'll link to my thoughts on them (if any).
 I've rated them each from 1 to 5.